UofA-NEMO/Canadian-NEMO-Ocean-Modelling-Forum-Community-of-Practice/docs/Institutions/UofA/Student_Theses.rst

 2020
 ----

-* Natasha Ridenour, PhD, `ON THE CIRCULATION AND FRESHWATER DYNAMICS OF THE HUDSON BAY COMPLEX <https://doi.org/10.7939/r3-7syy-jd18>`_
+* Natasha Ridenour, PhD, `ON THE CIRCULATION AND FRESHWATER DYNAMICS OF THE HUDSON BAY COMPLEX <https://doi.org/10.7939/r3-7syy-jd18>`_>`_

+* Ran Tao, Ms, `Modelling the Long-Term Fate and Transport Pathways of Pollutant in the Canadian Arctic <https://doi.org/10.7939/r3-hgg2-5g21

 2019
 ----